When to Consider a Pneumonectomy

 Doctors will generally not recommend this surgery in cases where a patient’s cancer has already spread to other parts of the body or if the remaining lung is not in good working condition.
-In addition, candidates must be in relatively good health with strong heart function, as the aggressive operation leads to an early permanent loss of about 33 percent of pulmonary function and a 20 percent loss in exercise capacity (the amount of physical exertion that a patient can sustain).
+In addition, candidates must be in relatively good health with strong heart function.

 This surgery is performed under general anesthesia.
 The surgeon begins the operation by performing a thoracotomy, which is a long incision on the same side of the chest as the diseased lung.

 Sometimes all or part of a rib will be removed to get a better view and help facilitate surgery.
-The affected lung will then be collapsed, and any attached blood vessels will be clamped, cut, and tied off, along with the bronchus — the main tube flowing air into the lung.
+The affected lung will then be collapsed, and any attached blood vessels will be stapled across and divided or clamped, cut, and tied off, along with the bronchus — the main tube flowing air into the lung.

 The diseased organ can then be removed through the incision.
 The cut tubes and vessels are thoroughly inspected to ensure nothing is leaking, and a temporary drainage tube is inserted to draw air, fluid and blood out of the surgical cavity before the chest incision is closed.

-Patients will need to breathe with the assistance of a respirator for the first few days after the operation, and the drainage tubes will remain in place to remove fluid buildup.
+Rarely, patients will need to breathe with the assistance of a respirator for one to two days after the operation, and the drainage tubes will remain in place to monitor for bleeding and air leakage.
 They may be fed and medicated intravenously before being transferred from intensive care to a regular hospital room.

-Care during a normal two-week hospitalization focuses on:
+Care during a normal one-week hospitalization focuses on:

 Full recovery may take as long as two or three months.